translate/pootle/docs/server/commands.rst

 together it will only match the files that match both languages and projects selected.

-For example, to *refresh_stats* for the tutorial project only, run:
+For example, to *calculate_checks* for the tutorial project only, run:

 .. code-block:: console

-    $ pootle refresh_stats --project=tutorial
+    $ pootle calculate_checks --project=tutorial

-To only refresh a the Zulu and Basque language files within the tutorial project, run:
+To only calculate the Zulu and Basque language files within the tutorial project, run:

 .. code-block:: console

-    $ pootle refresh_stats --project=tutorial --language=zu --language=eu
+    $ pootle calculate_checks --project=tutorial --language=zu --language=eu

 Running commands with --no-rq option